-At the meeting, stockholders will be asked to vote to: (1) elect five nominees named herein as Directors to hold office until the 2022 annual meeting; (2) approve a non-binding proposal regarding named executive officer compensation; and (3) ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending January 29, 2022.
-The Board does not know of any matters to be brought before the meeting other than as set forth in the notice of meeting.
-If any other matters properly come before the meeting, the persons named in the enclosed form of proxy or their substitutes will vote in accordance with their best judgment on such matters.
+At the meeting, stockholders will be asked to vote to: (1) elect seven nominees named herein as Directors to hold office until the 2023 annual meeting; (2) approve a non-binding proposal regarding named executive officer compensation; and (3) ratify the appointment of KPMG LLP as the Company's independent registered public accounting firm for the fiscal year ending January 28, 2023.
+The Board is not aware of any matters to be brought before the meeting other than as set forth in the notice of meeting.
+If any other matters properly come before the meeting, the persons named in the enclosed form of proxy, or their substitutes will vote in accordance with their best judgment on such matters.